Preamble

 14.2.

-The
+The Commissioner shall

-Commissioner shall serve a one-year term.
-A new Commissioner is elected by
+serve a one-year term.
+A new Commissioner is elected by majority vote of the

-majority vote of the League membership (with a two-person runoff held if no
+League membership (with a two-person runoff held if no person obtains majority

-person obtains majority support in the initial election).
+support in the initial election).

 14.2.1.

-The Commissioner can be removed from
+The Commissioner can be removed from office during the

-office during the season only by a 2/3 vote of the League membership.
+season only by a 2/3 vote of the League membership.

 14.3.

-duties of the Commissioner include:
+The duties of the

-Creation
+Creation and Distribution

-and Distribution of the League schedule.
+of the League schedule.

-the League website and historical sections up to date.
+and historical sections up to date.

-Distributing
+Distributing proposed

-League members and overseeing voting on constitution changes.
+members and overseeing voting on constitution changes.

-on the Review Board as necessary.
+Board as necessary.

-Appointment
+Appointment of other

-of other League positions (other than Review Board).
+League positions (other than Review Board).

-of the waiting list of inactive members.
+list of inactive members.

-as a focal point for new members to ask questions about the League.
+for new members to ask questions about the League.

 14.4.

-Commissioner shall be empowered to take any action that such person deems
+empowered to take any action that such person deems appropriate in the best

-appropriate in the best interests of the League (subject to review by the
+interests of the League (subject to review by the Review Board upon protest),

-Review Board upon protest), including the imposition of penalties for overuse
+including the imposition of penalties for overuse of players, failing to follow

-out of position (or failing to maintain a roster reasonably likely to avoid the
+maintain a roster reasonably likely to avoid the necessity of playing batters

-with the rules of the League.
+out of position) or other actions inconsistent with the rules of the League.

-Review
+Review Board

 14.5.

-Review Board consists of three members elected by majority vote of the League
+of three members elected by majority vote of the League membership (with one or

-membership (with one or more runoffs held until three persons each obtain more
+more runoffs held until three persons each obtain more votes than any other

-votes than any other candidate).The Review Board members serve a one-year term
+candidate).The Review Board members serve a one-year term of office.

 14.6.

-Review Board rules on all protests submitted by League members.
+all protests submitted by League members.

 14.7.

-League member may rule on a protest involving his own team.
-If a Review Board
+on a protest involving his own team.
+If a Review Board member is involved in a

-member is involved in a protest, he shall be replaced first by the Registrar
+protest, he shall be replaced first by the Registrar and finally by the

-and finally by the Commissioner (unless such person is also involved in such
+Commissioner (unless such person is also involved in such protest, in which case

-protest, in which case the remaining members of the Review Board may select a
+the remaining members of the Review Board may select a third member to rule on

 14.8.